mjvickers/mjvickers.github.io/images/photography/README.md

-Temporary file to creat folder
+Temporary file to create folder